 In June 2020, Waukegan took the West Ash Pond out of service for routine cleaning.
-During the September 2022 site visit, a small quantity of CCR and minimal surface water (relative to the pond's storage capacity) were observed in the pond.
+During S&L's site visit on September 19, 2023, small quantities of CCR and less than a foot of surface water were observed in the pond.
 In April 2021, MWG filed a notice of intent to close the West Ash Pond in accordance with the Federal CCR Rule's closure criteria (Ref.
 2, § 257.102).
+Closure construction activities will commence at the pond upon receipt of a closure construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.

 Following the retirements of Units 7 and 8 in June 2022, Waukegan ceased placing CCR wastestreams in the East Ash Pond.
-However, the pond will continue to manage stormwater run-off from the Station property until the West Ash Pond is close the East Ash Pond.
-Closure construction activities will commence at both ponds upon receipt of closure construction permits from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.
+However, the pond continues to manage stormwater run-off from the Station property.
+During S&L's site visit on September 19, 2023, approximately six feet of surface water was present in the pond.
+Upon re-routing stormwater run-off flows from the East Ash Pond to an alternative facility, MWG will file a notice of intent to close the East Ash Pond.
+Closure construction activities will commence at the pond upon receipt of a closure construction permit from the Illinois EPA in accordance with Subpart B of the Illinois CCR Rule.